aaarendt/2018-03-20-HiMAT/participant-list.md

 title: "Participant List"
 ---

-### Current list of participants as of Feb 19, 2018
+### Current list of participants as of March 12, 2018

 |  Name | Affiliation |
 |----|----|